ArbieDev/Simple-Blade/README.md

 # Simple-Blade
-A light stand-alone Blade library
+A light stand-alone Blade library for PHP

 First, composer is not needed for Simple-Blade.
-To use Simple-Blade, just simply load the files.
+To use Simple-Blade, just load the library and helper files.
-For example, if you're using CI framework, you'll only need to add 2 lines of code like the following to your function __construct().
+For example, if you're using CodeIgniter framework, you'll only need to add 2 lines of code like the following to your project.

 `$this->load->library('blade');`